Support Us Button Widget

 Timing

-Fall is the best time to look for edible mushrooms in Oregon.
+Fall is the best time to look for edible mushrooms in our region.
 The season generally starts in late August and lasts through November — and sometimes into December.
 Other mushrooms, like morels, are among those that you’ll find in the spring.
 Notice a trend?
 It all hinges upon rainfall.

 Location